proarhant/terraform-webserver-azure/README.md

 ![image](https://user-images.githubusercontent.com/2681229/165104483-31c27b9a-9324-4e6f-8789-54f9a5b95902.png)

+Please ensure that only one instance of the script runs at any given time.
+Optionally, the script can also be installed as a `crontab` job on `Linux` or `Task Scheduler` job on `Windows` to run periodically.

 Once we complete the `demo`, we will destroy all remote objects managed by our `Terraform` configuration:
 ```
 terraform destroy